JRaposo151/Evolutionary-Robotics-with-GE/README.md

   PyBullet environment that loads the Mars world/terrain and evaluates robots in a Mars-like scenario.
 Implements a Gym/Gymnasium-style API (reset/step/observation/reward) suitable for Stable-Baselines workflows.

 - `sge_FOR_ER/sge/sge/Env_horizontal.py`
-  PyBullet environment for the default flat/horizontal plane scenario.
+  PyBullet environment for the default flat/horizontal terrain scenario.
 Also implements the Gym/Gymnasium-style API for Stable-Baselines training/testing.

 Both environments are responsible for:
-- loading the terrain (Mars mesh or flat plane)
+- loading the terrain (Mars mesh or flat terrain)
 - spawning robot URDFs
 - applying actions to robot joints
 - stepping the simulation